lucianoforks/tetris-os/README.md

 If everything was installed correctly, you should be able to open MSYS2 MINGW64 terminal and from there just do a
 ```
 >make iso
->qemu-system-i386 boot.iso -display sdl -audiodev id=dsound,driver=dsound -device sb16,audiodev=dsound
+>qemu-system-i386 boot.bin -display sdl -audiodev id=dsound,driver=dsound -device sb16,audiodev=dsound
 ```

 #### Real hardware
 You probably know what you're doing if you're going to try this.
-Just burn `boot.iso` onto some bootable media and give it a go.
-If things break, try disabling all of the music (remove `#define ENABLE_MUSIC` in `main.c`) since you *probably* don't have something with a SB16 in it.
+Just burn `boot.bin` onto some bootable media and give it a go.
+SB16 is dynamically disabled in case it's not found or it's reset procedure fails, but if things break, try disabling all of the music (remove `#define ENABLE_MUSIC` in `main.c`) since you *probably* don't have something with a SB16 in it.